objcio/articles/2015-02-10-face-recognition-with-opencv.md

 ##A Bit of Background

 OpenCV is an open-source computer vision and machine learning library.
 It contains thousands of optimized algorithms, which provide a common toolkit for various computer vision applications.
-According to the project's [About page](http://opencv.org/about.html), OpenCV is being used in many applications ranging from stitching Google's Street View images to running interactive art shows.
+According to the project's [about page](http://opencv.org/about.html), OpenCV is being used in many applications, ranging from stitching Google's Street View images to running interactive art shows.

 OpenCV started out as a research project inside Intel in 1999.
 It has been in active development since then, and evolved to support modern technologies like OpenCL and OpenGL and platforms like iOS and Android.

 In 1999, [Half-Life](http://en.wikipedia.org/wiki/Half-Life_(video_game)) was released and became extremely popular.
 [Intel Pentium 3](http://en.wikipedia.org/wiki/Pentium_III) was the state-of-the-art CPU, and 400-500MHz clock speeds were considered fast.
 And a typical CPU in 2006 when OpenCV 1.0 was released had about the same [CPU performance](http://browser.primatelabs.com/geekbench2/compare/212009/1030202) as the A6 in an iPhone 5.
 Even though computer vision is traditionally considered to be a computationally intensive application, clearly our mobile devices have already passed the threshold of being able to perform useful computer vision tasks, and can be extremely versatile computer vision platforms with their attached cameras.

 In this article, I will provide an overview of OpenCV from an iOS developer's perspective and introduce a few fundamental classes and concepts.
-Additionally, I cover how to integrate OpenCV to your iOS projects and basics of Objective-C++.
+Additionally, I cover how to integrate OpenCV to your iOS projects, and share the basics of Objective-C++.
 Finally, we'll look at a demo project to see how OpenCV can be used on an iOS device to perform facial detection and recognition.

 ##Overview of OpenCV